Last Updated on

 Shelby and its surroundings in Cleveland County are nestled at the foothills of the Blue Ridge Mountains.
 The area sits in a sweet spot between Charlotte and Asheville and it’s dotted throughout with small towns known for music and livermush.

 And as many travelers know, there are tons of things to do in Shelby, small towns like Kings Mountain, and the rest of Cleveland County over a weekend.
 That’s what we want to share with you here because we think it’s a pretty special place to visit!

-This travel guide is part of our series on Cleveland County, our state’s small towns, and more places to visit in North Carolina.
-We originally created this on April 23, 2019.
-It has been maintained and updated as of October 16, 2019.
+We also included Shelby and Cleveland County spots in our guide to day trips from Asheville.
+This post is part of our series on Cleveland County, our state’s small towns, and more places to visit in North Carolina.

 Weekend Things to Do in Shelby and Cleveland County

 Understand the Area’s History

 The Revolutionary War had important impact on Cleveland County, so much so that you might recognize all of the streets in Shelby are named after Revolutionary heroes.